tylernathanreed/nova-action-gearbox/README.md

 use Illuminate\Bus\Queueable;
 use Illuminate\Queue\SerializesModels;
 use Illuminate\Queue\InteractsWithQueue;
-use Reedware\NovaActionGearbox\Actions\Action as GearboxAction;
+use Reedware\NovaActionGearbox\Actions\Action as ActionGearboxAction;

-class Action extends GearboxAction
+class Action extends ActionGearboxAction
 {
     use InteractsWithQueue, Queueable, SerializesModels;
 }